Where should you downsize to?

 If you have made the decision to downsize your home, one of the first decisions you need to make is where you will downsize to?
 We would advise that although property may be more affordable in a different area, it is advisable to either move to an area to be closer to family and friends, or to stay in the area that you already live in, particularly if you have built up strong community connections there.

 It can be enough of an upheaval to downsize in the first instance, so to move areas into the potential unknown could bring additional stress to the situation.
-By moving somewhere familiar and close to people you know, you will have the help you may need with the move and help for the future when health issues may become an issue and don’t forget that you could need companionship.
+By moving somewhere familiar and don’t forget that you could need companionship.

 Ultimately, it may be more cost effective to move to a new area but the impact on your quality of life could be significant.